voyagersearch/voyager-py/docs/create_geopdf.md

   - The extent of the map view defines the extent of the map in the output PDF.
   - There are four map templates to choose from.
 The default is page size (8.5 x 11).
   - The output map projection is WGS84.
   - There four base maps to choose from.
 The default is NONE.
-For small scales (i.e. World maps), no base map may provide the visual results.
-For larger scales (i.e County maps), a base map may provide a good reference.
+For small scales (i.e. World maps), no base map may provide the best visual result.
+For larger scales (i.e County maps), a base map can provide a good reference.
   - The advanced settings control the inclusion of PDF layer and PDF object data (attributes).
 The default is Layers only.

 ###Screen Captures